ValenciaLim/optik-galaticode/README.md

 ## ✨ Features

+*   **3-Tier View System:** Navigate from a high-level Universe View of all agents, down to a Galaxy View of a single agent's prompts, and finally to the Planet View to analyze individual prompt variants.
 *   **Interactive 3D Visualization:** Navigate your AI agent ecosystem in a fluid, intuitive 3D space powered by React Three Fiber.
 *   **Real-time Monitoring:** Live updates are pushed from the backend via WebSockets, ensuring the cockpit always reflects the current state of your agents.
 *   **Prompt A/B Testing:** Initiate on-the-fly optimization tasks to test different prompt variants and automatically identify top performers.
-*   **One-Click Deployment:** Seamlessly deploy a better-performing prompt variant with the click of a button.
-*   **Customizable Metrics:** Define how your backend evaluation metrics (like score, latency, or factuality) visually translate to the size and position of planets.

 ## 🔭 Core Views